wyattjoh/ims/cmd/ims/app/README.md

     // DisableMetrics disables Prometheus endpoints.
     DisableMetrics bool

-    // Directory is the folder in which images are served out of.
+    // Directories is the folder in which images are served out of.
-    Directory string
+    Directories string

-    // Origin is the url that is the base url for images and will act as the
+    // Backends is the comma seperated <host>,<origin> where <origin> is a pathname
-    // provider.
+    // or a url (with scheme) to load images from.
-    Origin string
+    Backends []string

     // OriginCache is the reference to the cache source for origin based
     // backends.